 - other dairy products

-Note: bacteria create vitamin K2 through fermentation.
+Note: Bacteria create vitamin K2 through fermentation, which is one of the sources of vitamin K2.
 Hence, unfermented plant foods are not good sources of vitamin K2.

 Bioavailability of Vitamin K2

 Because vitamin K is a fat-soluble nutrient, we must consume it with a fat source to absorb it properly.
 Fortunately, most high-K2 foods like meat, poultry, and dairy contain ample amounts of fat, meaning you don’t have to worry much.